Markipler609/VoidClient/README.md

 # VoidClient
-VoidClient - Minimalistic minecraft launcher for you
+VoidClient - Minimalistic minecraft launcher for you with customization